-A certified 501(c)(3) non-profit organization, Midtown has grown to eight clinics located in Ogden, Davis County, Logan, and Salt Lake City.
+A certified 501(c)(3) non-profit organization, Midtown has grown to seven clinics located in Ogden, Davis County, and Salt Lake City.
 Our dedicated healthcare providers believe that everyone should be treated with compassion and respect, no matter their background or insurance status.
 They believe that patients deserve to receive care in modern, comfortable offices using state-of-the-art medical equipment.

 Midtown serves over 26,000 patients a year in 30+ languages.
 We provide comprehensive primary care including treatment for acute and chronic illnesses, pediatric care, prenatal care, well care, behavioral health, dental care, and pharmaceuticals.
 Our Salt Lake City facility is a contracted provider for refugee services.

 Community Health Centers provide vital comprehensive, quality health services to underserved communities with limited access to healthcare.